-- Use what you need form the queso blanco then serve the rest as a dip or keep for another time.
+- Use what you need from the queso blanco recipe then serve the rest as a dip or keep for another time.
 It freezes well, simply defrost slowly on the countertop when needed, then reheat in the microwave or on the stove whisking well.

 - Read the post above for party ideas with this recipe.

 - Nutrition info includes ½ cup of the queso and uses the nutrition for the Field Roast brand sausages.

 - Make queso blanco dip and keep in refrigerator until ready to use.
 Make breadcrumbs.

 Recipe by Veggies Don’t Bite, visit our site for more great plant-based recipes.

 Nutrition and metric information should be considered an estimate.